Top 10 Galapagos Beaches

 The beaches of the Galapagos are not the stereotypical beaches you will find in other parts of the world; here, you can find white sand beaches surrounded by mangroves, black lava beaches and hidden coves, all abundant with wildlife like sea lions, pelicans, iguanas and so many more.
 Check out our top 10 beaches in the Galapagos.

-Though the Galapagos aren’t particularly known for their beaches, there are hundreds and hundreds of world class beaches that dot the lava rock strewn coastline.
+Though the Galapagos aren’t particularly known for their beaches, there are hundreds and hundreds of world class beaches that dot the lava rock strewn coastlines.
 Here’s some of the best that can be visited either as part of a Galapagos land tour or in many cases only as part of a Galapagos cruise.
-Contact us to visit one, or several, of these amazing works of nature.
+Contact us to visit one, or several, of these amazing works of nature on your own Galapagos vacation!

 1. Tortuga Bay Beach, Santa Cruz Island